Comparing Monro (NASDAQ:MNRO) & Driven Brands (NASDAQ:DRVN)

-Driven Brands (NASDAQ:DRVN) and Monro (NASDAQ:MNRO) are both auto/tires/trucks companies, but which is the superior business?
-We will compare the two companies based on the strength of their profitability, valuation, risk, dividends, earnings, analyst recommendations and institutional ownership.
+Monro (NASDAQ:MNRO) and Driven Brands (NASDAQ:DRVN) are both consumer discretionary companies, but which is the better business?
+We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, earnings, dividends, risk, valuation and profitability.

 Analyst Recommendations

-This is a breakdown of current recommendations for Driven Brands and Monro, as reported by MarketBeat.
+This is a summary of recent recommendations and price targets for Monro and Driven Brands, as provided by MarketBeat.

 |Sell Ratings